robertmora/PROTIOT_2024/Lab1/Instructions.md

 ## Deliverables

 Your assignment is to compile a report that encompasses your findings and experiences from the lab activity, with a focus on analytical observations and reflections, gearing up for more comprehensive tasks next week.
+The report should be a maximum of 2 pages, excluding an appendix if needed for larger screenshots or additional materials.

 ### Report Structure